Hardware-efficient entangled measurements for variational quantum algorithms: Hardware-efficient grouping

 \subsection{The processor embedding problem}

-There are multiple factors that determine the performance of the grouping algorithm, for instance, the order that its loops follow to run through the qubits, the assignable measurements, and the Pauli strings.
+There are multiple factors that determine the performance of our grouping algorithms, for instance, the orders that its loops follow to run through the qubits, the assignable measurements, and the Pauli strings (here we refer to the orders of Subroutine~\ref{sub:2assignMeas} in Appendix~\ref{sec:ApendConnecitivyAlgorithms} \cite{suppl}).
 These orders can be optimized considering the \textit{processor embedding} problem: the problem of finding the optimal way to map the theoretical qubits of the Hamiltonian into the physical qubits of the device.
 In this section, we introduce a heuristic approach to solve this problem, which in turn allows us to optimize the order of the loops in the qubits and in the assignable measurements.

-Given the Hamiltonian shown in Eq.~(\ref{eq:general_hamiltonian}), its \textit{compatibility matrix} $C$ is defined as a $N\times N$ symmetric matrix whose non-diagonal entries $C_{ij}$ are equal to the number of compatible entangled measurements (see Table~\ref{table1} in the Supp.
-Material) involving qubits $i$ and $j$.
-The diagonal entries of $C$ are not relevant for the \textit{processor embedding} problem.
+Given the Hamiltonian shown in Eq.~(\ref{eq:general_hamiltonian}), we define its \textit{compatibility matrix} $C$ as an $N\times N$ symmetric matrix whose non-diagonal entries $C_{ij}$ are equal to the number of compatible entangled measurements (see Table~\ref{table1} in the Appendix~\ref{sec:ApenMeasurments} \cite{suppl}) involving qubits $i$ and $j$.
+Diagonal entries of $C$ are not relevant for the \textit{processor embedding} problem.

 The number of compatible entangled measurements that involve qubits $(i,j)$ is defined in the following way.
-The factors $i$ and $j$ of each Pauli string $P_\alpha$ can be regarded as a set of Pauli sub-strings of 2 qubits, $\{P^{i,j}_\alpha\}$, and the number of compatible entangled measurements that involve qubits $(i,j)$ is the number of pairs of Pauli sub-strings $\{P_\alpha^{ij}\}$ that are compatible through an entangled measurement.
+The factors $i$ and $j$ of each Pauli string $P_\alpha$ can be regarded as a set of Pauli sub-strings of 2 qubits, $\{P^{ij}_\alpha\}$, and the number of compatible entangled measurements that involve qubits $(i,j)$ is the number of pairs of Pauli sub-strings $\{P_\alpha^{ij}\}$ that are compatible through an entangled measurement.
 Thus, the compatibility matrix encapsulates how many entangled measurements can be established between two qubits.
-As an example, let's consider the following set of Pauli strings
+As an example, consider the following set of Pauli strings

-In this example $C_{10}=C_{01}=2$ because $XX$ and $YY$ can be simultaneously measured with a Bell measurement and $XX$ and $YZ$ with an $\Omega^X$ measurement (see Supp.
-Material \ref{Sumary}).
+In this example $C_{10}=C_{01}=2$ because $XX$ and $YY$ can be measured simultaneously with a Bell measurement and $XX$ and $YZ$ with an $\Omega^X$ measurement (see Appendix~\ref{Sumary} \cite{suppl}).
 However, $YY$ and $YZ$ cannot be measured simultaneously, i.e., $[YY, YZ] \neq 0$.